-- 6.1 Following the first hearing of an application initiating a proceeding, the proceeding will be listed for further directions before the Judge within approximately three months.
-The purpose of the directions hearing is to provide for the future management of the proceeding taking into account the progress of related criminal proceedings and any further applications made or proposed to be made in the proceeding. - 6.2 Directions hearings will be held on a List directions day at 9:30am or such other date and time as the Court advises. - 6.3 Where a practitioner anticipates that a matter set down for a directions hearing will exceed 30 minutes, the practitioner should advise the Registry Lawyer as soon as practicable.
-Where necessary the Registry Lawyer may re-schedule the hearing of that matter.
-Both the urgency of the matter and the Court's business will be taken into account in fixing a new date.
+- 6.1 Following the first hearing of an application initiating a proceeding, the proceeding will be listed for further directions before the Judge or the Judicial Registrar.
+The return date of a proceeding will depend on whether there are criminal proceedings currently on foot and the status of those proceedings.
+The purpose of the directions hearing is to provide for the future management of the proceeding taking into account any further applications made or proposed to be made in the proceeding and the progress of related criminal proceedings. - 6.2 Directions hearings will be listed before the Judicial Registrar or Judge as appropriate.
+On List Directions days, matters before the Judicial Registrar will be listed at 9:30am.
+Matters before the Judge will be listed at 10:00am.
+The Court will make referral orders for those directions hearings that will be heard by the Judicial Registrar. - 6.3 Where a practitioner anticipates that a matter set down for a directions hearing will exceed 30 minutes, the practitioner should advise the Registry Lawyer as soon as practicable.
+Where necessary the Registry Lawyer may re-schedule the